aws-samples/aws-hpc-tutorials/content/_index.md

 #### Presentations Slides

 The last version of the tutorial slides are available in your Tutorial attendee packet.
-Do not hesitate to contact us at sc22tutorial@amazon.com.
+Do not hesitate to contact us at {{% param contact %}}.

 #### SC22 Hands-on Labs